Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 • What did they know?

-6. Those who traveled after disembarkation, further spreading the virus, which has resulted in emotional distress and anxiety.
+6. Those who traveled after disembarkation further spread the virus, which has resulted in emotional distress and anxiety.

-Not sure if your situation fits into any of these categories?
-Reach out to our office.
-We offer a free initial consultation where we will evaluate your claim and let you know whether or not we believe it is worth your time to pursue.
+Are you not sure if your situation fits into any of these categories?
+Contact our office.
+We offer a free initial consultation, during which we will evaluate your claim and let you know whether or not we believe it is worth your time to pursue.

 Even in a Pandemic, Cruise Lines Have a Responsibility to Keep People Safe

 COVID-19 is a crisis the likes of which the world has not seen since the 1918 flu.
-Hospitals are overcrowded.
-People are dying.
-Businesses are shuttering.
+Hospitals are overcrowded, people are dying, and businesses are shuttering.

 Most people and businesses are working hard to act responsibly.
-They are basing their behavior off of the best science available at the time and doing their utmost to prioritize safety.
+They base their behavior on the best science available at the time and do their utmost to prioritize safety.

-However, while we laud those who handle this situation correctly, it is also important to hold bad actors accountable.
-If your coronavirus-related injuries were due to negligence, mismanagement, or even downright reckless behavior on the part of a cruise line, you owe it to yourself, your family, and the world to fight back.
+However, while we laud those who handle this situation correctly, it is also essential to hold bad actors accountable.
+Suppose your coronavirus-related injuries were due to negligence, mismanagement, or even downright reckless behavior on a cruise line.
+In that case, you owe it to yourself, your family, and the world to fight back.

-The knowledgeable cruise ship lawyers at the Winston Law Firm have been dealing with illness and injury cases on cruises for more than a combined 70 years, and they understand exactly what it takes to help you get the compensation you need and deserve.
-Do not delay, though — cruise ship injury cases have a very strict statute of limitations, and if your time runs out, there is little that can be done.
+The knowledgeable cruise ship lawyers at the Mannello Law Group have dealt with illness and injury cases on cruises for many years, and they understand precisely what it takes to help you get the compensation you need and deserve.
+Do not delay, though — cruise ship injury cases have a stringent statute of limitations, and if your time runs out, little can be done.